Sanjanadhananjayaa/Intelligent-Apps-Build-your-own-Copilot-Workshop/Labs/lab1.md

 ### 2.5 Run miyagi frontend locally

-1. Open a new terminal: by navigating  miyagi/ui/typescript and right-click on in cascade select **Open in intergate Terminal**.
+1. Open a new terminal: by navigating  miyagi/ui/typescript and right-click on **ui/typescript** , in cascading menu select **Open in intergate Terminal**.

    ![](./Media/image-rg-25.png)